shashshenoy/Coursera-Financial-Aid/README.md

 I don’t have enough money to invest in my education, I can invest only my time now

- THIS WILL TAKE AROUND 15 DAYS TO APPROVE
+ THIS WILL TAKE AROUND 15 DAYS TO APPROVE.